Azure/autorest.typescript/test/integration/generated/noOperation/README.md

-# NoOperationsClient library for JavaScript
+# NoOperations client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for NoOperationsClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for NoOperations client.